cs109/2015/pages/projects.md

 **Project Dates**

 A rough timeline of your project might look something like this:

-- Week of Nov 23-27: Data collection and cleaning finished
+- *Week of Nov 23-27*: Data collection and cleaning finished

-- Week of Nov 30- Dec 4 : Exploratory analysis finished, some modeling/visualizations, start website
+- *Week of Nov 30- Dec 4*: Exploratory analysis finished, some modeling/visualizations, start website

-- Week of Dec 7-10 : Modeling and/or prediction finished, website/screencast/(maybe) visualizations left
+- *Week of Dec 7-10*: Modeling and/or prediction finished, website/screencast/(maybe) visualizations left

-- December 10: Final project due (11:59 pm)
+- *December 10*: Final project due (11:59 pm)

-- December 15: Presentations shown in class, location/exact time to be updated.
+- *December 15*: Presentations shown in class, location/exact time to be updated.

 Of course each project will have very different timelines, this is a rough guide to help you plan ahead.